 Literature Jackson John David Classical electrodynamics 3. ed. : New York : Wiley : cop.
 1999 : xxi, 808 p. : ISBN: 0-471-30932-X

 90 credits including Analytical Mechanics and Electrodynamics or equivalent.
-Swedish for basic eligibility for higher education programmes and English A/5.
+Proficiency in English and Swedish equivalent to the level required for basic eligibility for higher studies.
 Requirements for Swedish only apply if the course is held in Swedish.